Daratrixx/RoN-Ai-Core/README.md

     - [ ] Enforce number of builders per structure (powerbuild castle etc...)
   - [ ] Enforce required priorities that will prevent the list from progressing until fulfilled
   - [ ] Automatically fulfil techtree requirements ('autobuild')
+  - [ ] Support building upgrades (portals, lightning rod, grand library...)
 - 80% Training units
   - [x] Process the Unit priorities to decide when to start new units
   - [x] Automatically queue new units when a production building becomes idle
   - [ ] Enforce required priorities that will prevent the list from progressing until fulfilled
   - [ ] Automatically fulfil techtree requirements ('autobuild')
-  -
 - 70% Assigning workers to resources
-  - [ ] Define resource gathering priorities
+  - [X] Define resource gathering priorities
-  - [ ] Automatically adjust worker assignment to fulfil priorities
+  - [X] Automatically adjust worker assignment to fulfil priorities
     - [ ] Bug: reassigned workers sometimes do not switch tasks
+    - [ ] Bug: sometimes multiple workers are assigned to the same farm when there are farms with no workers assigned
 - 20% Army management
   - [X] Army gather point
     - [X] Bug: Army gather point is sometimes on the wrong side of the base